Allisonwonderlax13/https-github.com-obsproject-obs-studio./Dropped-Frames-And-General-Connection-Issues.md

 It is nearly impossible for OBS Studio to cause dropped frames.
 Bear this in mind if you have recently updated OBS Studio and believe it is the cause of your dropped frames.

-For a detailed, technical explanation on what dropped frames are, please check [this post](https://gist.github.com/jp9000/5793a3f4ae15913c858913d6a00824b7) written by Jim.
+For a detailed, technical explanation on what dropped frames are, please check [this post](https://gist.github.com/jp9000/5793a3f4ae15913c858913d6a00824b7) written by Lain.

 # Solutions